concur1/pl_compare/README.md

 - [] strict MyPy type checking
 - [] Github actions for testing
 - [] Github actions for linting
-- [] Github actions for publishing
+- [x] Github actions for publishing

+### not sure of:
+- [] Seperate out dev dependencies from library dependnecies?
+- [] Change 'threshold' to be 'granularity'/'numeric granularity?'